victoriacheng15/website/blog/2022/11-02-what-is-hoisting-in-javascript/index.md

 var foo = function () {};
 ```

-The first one is a function declaration while the latter is a function expression.
-The key difference is that function declaration has its body hoisted, but the bodies of function expressions are not.
+The first one is a function declaration, while the latter is a function expression.
+The key difference is that the function declaration has its body hoisted, but the bodies of function expressions are not.

 Let's use different examples and say there are 2 greeting functions.
 Both of them will log both values in the console.